UPDATE 16 December 2018

 Cadbury moved factory to Poland 2011 with EU grant.

-Cadbury was bought by Kraft.
+Cadbury was bought by Kraft, which is American.
 Kraft shafted Cadbury.
 The EU had nothing to do with it.

 Jaguar Land Rover has recently agreed to build a new plant in Slovakia with EU grant, owned by Tata, the same company who have trashed our steel works and emptied the workers pension funds.